Alexis-CAPON/earthquake-streaming-react/README.md

 ## Quick start

+It's generate mock data of earthquake and display it in a react website in realtime with socket.io.

 You need to start 2 terminals, one in the backend folder and the other one in the frontend.

 ```